How to Resize an Image in Lightroom

 You will find the resize option in your Export dialogue.
 So, go to your top toolbar, select File, Export, and you will see this box:

 Once you see the above box, use the arrow on the right to scroll down until you see Image Sizing, then check the “Resize to Fit” box.

 At this point, you will have several options for resizing, so let’s look at how they work:

 With all of the resizing options, you can choose your dimensions in either pixels, inches, or centimeters, as well as select your resolution.
-In this example, I am using pixels, and a measurement of 3500 X 4500.
+In the example below, I am using pixels with a measurement of 2048 X 2500.
 This is the quick, easy and custom way to set your pixels and resolution.

 Another important factor to keep in mind is resolution.
 If you are editing for the web, a resolution of 72 pixels per inch is more than enough for screen display, however, if you are going to make a large print, you will want a high resolution of 240-300 ppi.

-If actual file size is a factor in your editing, you can set your megapixels.
+If actual file size is a factor in your exporting, you can set your megapixels.
 This is a great option if you are not bound by specific dimensions, but rather, file size.
-If you are emailing your photos this will come in handy, or, if you simply do not want to use too much space on your blog or website.
+This feature comes in hand for submitting images to competitions or if specific websites have a maximum file size allowed when uploading.
+This feature is also helpful if you are emailing your photos or simply do not want to use too much space on your blog or website.

-Another useful trick in your Export dialogue is that you can create presets for your commonly used dimensions.
-To create a preset, in your Export dialogue, select Add (lower-left side of box, under Plug-in Manager).
+Another useful trick in your Export dialogue is the ability to create presets for your commonly used dimensions.
+To create your own sizing preset, first set the export settings exactly how you would like them in the Export dialogue box.
+Then in the Export dialogue, select Add (lower-left side of box, above the Plug-in Manager button).

-Once you have named your preset, click Create, and in the future, you will be able to quickly apply the same measurements to an image.
+Once you have named your preset, click Create.
+In the future, you will find your preset under the User Presets options on the left side of the dialog box and be able to quickly apply the same settings to your images.